Spirulina: benefits, dosage, contraindications

 ✪✪✪✪✪

-It very effectively reduces the toxicity of chemicals (heavy metals, drugs).
-Clinical research shows that taking a combination of 250 mg of spirulina and 2 mg of zinc orally twice a day for 16 weeks increases urinary excretion of arsenic and reduces the risk of chronic arsenic toxicity compared to placebo.
+It greatly reduces the toxicity of chemical substances (heavy metals, medications).
+Clinical research shows that taking a combination of 250 mg of spirulina and 2 mg of zinc orally twice a day for 16 weeks increases urinary excretion of arsenic and reduces the risk of chronic arsenic toxicity compared with placebo.

 Posologie